-I guess the first time I got hooked on the weather bug was as a 10 year old, fascinated by the unpredictability of Christchurch’s weather.
+I first got hooked on the weather bug was as a 10 year old, fascinated by the unpredictability of Christchurch’s weather.
 Although meteorology on the whole had rapidly climbed to the tops of my figurative ‘passion tree’ there was no doubt clouds were what really drew me in.

 But how did the site come about?
-About a year later, our class had the opportunity to complete a ‘Project of Passion’ and I knew in an instant that this would be mine.
+In 2014/15, our class had the opportunity to complete a ‘Project of Passion’ and I knew in an instant that this would be mine.
 I must admit, I spent a lot of time with my head in a book as opposed to the clouds, until I had exhausted the whole library of weather and cloud books!
 Among my favourites are:

 - Clouds that Look Like Things and The Cloudspotter’s Guide: The Science, History, and Culture of Clouds (Gavin Pretor-Pinney)